usegalaxy-eu/pulsar-deployment/README.md

 # UseGalaxy.eu VGCN Terraform Plan

-We've started using terraform to deploy our virtual galaxy compute nodes into an entire HTCondor cluster automatically.
+We've built  "virtual galaxy compute nodes" (VGCN), a single very generic image which has all of the required components (docker, singularity, autofs, CVMFS) to act as a galaxy compute node as part of a condor cluster.
+The terraform plans in this repository define how these images can be deployed to OpenStack.

+When you deploy this onto your OpenStack, this is just a normal HTCondor cluster + NFS Server.
+The NFS server is included by default, but you can remove it and point the compute nodes at your own NFS server.

 The terraform file defines three "resources":

-- an NFS server (does not use volumes currently, as this is a demo and not for production without changes)
+- an NFS server (does not use volumes currently, as this is a demo and not for production without changes.
+You can replace this with your own NFS server)
 - a central manager
 - an exec node